mohaphez/sms-gateway-Golang/README.md

-# SMS-Gateway microservice app - GO
+# SMS-Gateway microservice app

-SMS gateway microservice application is a gateway for sending and managing SMS.
+SMS gateway microservice application is a gateway for send and manag SMS.
-This microservice will help you to send your SMS as quickly as possible with a single API without getting involved in different providers API methods.
+This microservice will help you to send your SMS as quick as possible with a single API without getting involved in different providers API methods.

 ## Components